unicesi/amelia/examples/frascati-helloworld-rmi/README.md

 # FraSCAti helloworld-rmi

-This example compiles and executes the helloworld-rmi project from the FraSCAti distribution.
+This example installs Java 1.6.0_23 & FraSCAti 1.4 (if not installed) and compiles and executes the helloworld-rmi project from the FraSCAti distribution.
 It requires specifying the following parameters:

 - __host__: the target host name
 - __privileged-user__: a privileged user to install Java and FraSCAti